 PSY 270 Research Tools (3 hrs.)
 A hands-on exploration of how the psychologist uses the computer to search for literature, execute experiments, analyze data, and report results.
-Through a series of exercises using primarily PC computers in the psychology laboratory, students learn how to use the Internet to search for previously published research, how to locate and use electronic literature, how to use computer to present stimuli and record data, how to use statistical packages such as SPSS, and how to generate graphs and other APA style documents.
+Through a series of exercises using primarily PC computers in the psychology laboratory, students learn how to use the Internet to search for previously published research, how to locate and use electronic literature, how to use statistical packages such as SPSS, and how to generate graphs and other APA style documents.
 Offered one semester a year.
-Prerequisites: PSY 112 and PSY 113.
+Prerequisites: PSY 112, PSY 113, and MAT 114.